Middle School Math Contests

 Acton-Boxborough Math Competition (ABMC)

-The Acton-Boxborough Math Competition (ABMC) is a competition designed for middle school students across MA.
-They accept teams of 2-4 students as well as individual competitors.
+A competition designed for middle school students, with an in-person contest each April in Acton, Massachusetts, plus online rounds.
+They accept teams of 2โ€“4 students as well as individual competitors.

 Andover Math Open (MOAA)